Shimmy Shake Tribal and Fusion Network

-A nation-wide collective of Tribal and Fusion dancers!
+A wide collective of Tribal and Fusion dancers!

 Dancers and teachers of the Tribal and Fusion Bellydance style are spread throughout the Netherlands.
-In 2015 Shimmy Shake started up a National network to unite and strengthen the scene by organizing regular regional meetings where the various active key people could meet up and discuss their work.
-We divided the Netherlands into 5 sections – North, South, East, West, Middle, with in each of these areas very motivated and active choreographer/teacher/dancers.
-They were working mostly alone.
-The Network with regular meetings brought them together and they started exchanging experiences, passing work onto one another, jointly organizing events and visiting each other’s workshops.
+In 2015 Shimmy Shake started uniting and strengthening the ‘movers and shakers’ in each region by starting the Shimmy Shake National Network.
+We have regularly organized meetings with active key people: very motivated and active choreographers/teachers/dancers, where they meet up and discuss their work.
+There are 5 sections – North, South, East, West, Middle.
+During the Network meetings the members exchange experiences, passing work onto one another, jointly organizing events and visiting each other’s workshops.
 As a nation-wide group we all come together at least once a year during the National Network Meeting which is part of the Shimmy Shake Festival.
-Then we talk about our joint goals, ambitions, problems and work related issues.
-The network creates a solidarity and cooperation among the dancers.
+In 2019 we renamed the National Network as the Shimmy Shake Community.
+This Community is about solidarity and cooperation among the dancers.
+A community in which you can be active in the way that suits you best.

-As a member of the Network you are required to attend the meetings in your part of the Netherlands and actively contribute.
-When there is a Shimmy Shake activity in your region you are required to help to promote it, including getting people to sign up for the Talent Search and encouraging their friends and family to come and see them.
-You could help out the person who organizes the Talent Search event in your area with things like ticket sales, decorating the studio, getting snacks for the expert panel, etc. Each member supports the others and Shimmy Shake in what we do.
+As an ambassador you are required to attend your regional meetings, be active in helping them to be well attended and assist in thinking up agenda points.
+When there is a Shimmy Shake activity in your region you energetically promote it, including getting dancers and dance groups to sign up for the Talent Search and encouraging their friends and family to come and see them.
+You could be the person who organizes the Talent Search or anyway help them with this event in your area with things like ticket sales, decorating the studio, getting snacks for the expert panel, etc. Each member supports the others and Shimmy Shake in what we do.
 Each member promotes the Tribal and Fusion Genre toward recognition and always higher levels.

 What do I get?

-You become part of the Shimmy Shake National Tribal and Fusion Network which makes you one of active group of highly motivated dancers who work to contribute to the promotion of this wonderful dance genre.
-You are informed of the most recent developments and possibilities immediately; you are part of of decision making on important subjects.
+You become part of the exclusive group of Shimmy Shake Ambassadors which makes you one of an active group of highly motivated dancers who work continually to promotion this wonderful dance genre.
+You are informed of the most recent developments and dance possibilities immediately; you are part of the decision making on important subjects.
 You represent the wider community!

-You make new friends and get new colleagues who support and help each other, invite each other to dance at events and join in special workshops.
-Your photo and information is posted on our website, on the honour site for active Network members.
+You make new friends and get new colleagues who support and help each other, invite each other to dance at their events and join in exclusive Community events.
+Your photo and information is posted on our website, on the honor site for active Community members.
 You get advance knowledge of any special classes, including masterclasses, and the opportunity to sign up, well ahead of other dancers and the general public.
 We are available to coach you in various aspects of this work.
+And you'll have the first pick in tickets and workshops for the Shimmy Shake Festival.

 Shimmy Shake World-Wide Community